-- Encourage regular and sustained attendance for the child in their care, being fully aware of their legal responsibilities. - Ensure that the child in their care arrives at school punctually, prepared for learning. - Provide clear reasons for any absence for the child in their care which ensures the school can code the absence properly and accurately

-- Contact the school on the first day of the child in their care's absence as early as possible and preferably before the start of the school day (no later than 9 am). - Avoid making arrangements to remove children in their care from school during term time. - Respond helpfully and positively to any enquiry made by the school to ascertain the reason for any absence of the child in their care, including any safeguarding matter. - Provide the school with at least two emergency contact numbers - Update the school with any changes to circumstances/contacts so that the school can amend the Admissions register as required (including rare circumstances where it is agreed that a child is dual -registered) - Inform the school of the child's next educational setting and address if they choose to end their contract, especially mid-year, so that the register can be updated.
-If this is not supplied, the school may need to seek advice from the local authority.
+- Encourage regular and sustained attendance for the child in their care, being fully aware of their legal responsibilities (s 7 Education Act 1992). - Ensure that the child in their care arrives at school punctually, prepared for learning. - Provide clear reasons for any absence for the child in their care which ensures the school can code the absence properly and accurately. - Contact the school on the first day of the child in their care's absence before the start of the school day - Avoid making arrangements to remove children in their care from school during term time. - Respond helpfully and positively to any enquiry made by the school to ascertain the reason for any absence of the child in their care, including any safeguarding matter. - Provide the school with at least two emergency contact numbers. - Update the school with any changes to circumstances/contacts so that the school can amend the child's MIS profile, and the Admissions Register as required (including rare circumstances where it is agreed that a child is dual -registered). - Update the school with any changes to circumstances in relation to family contact/collection arrangements (separated/divorced parents) so that the school is aware of these and can support any court orders in place. - Inform the school of the child's next educational setting and address/or how they are intending for their child to be suitably educated as soon as possible if they choose to end their parental contract, especially mid-year, so that the Admissions Register can be updated and the child taken off roll at their specified end date.
+The parents/carers must also supply the child's new address if this is changing. - If the above information is not supplied, the school may need to seek advice from the local authority.
+This may include notifying the Child Missing Education team where a child has been identified as not having a next educational setting, and the Elective Home Education team where children are leaving school to be home educated.
+In some circumstances, children's Social Care may also be contacted where there are also safeguarding concerns about a child who is leaving the school (see below).